wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-3-Storage-And-Retrieval.md

 B-Trees break the database down into fixed-size blocks or pages, traditionally 4KB in size on disk.

-The number of references to child pages in one page of the B-tree is called **the branching factor**.
+The number of references to child pages in one page of the B-tree is called **branching factor**.

-A B-tree with n keys always has the length of O(logn).
+A B-tree with n keys always has the depth of O(logn).
+Most databases can fit into a B-tree that is 3 or 4 levels deep.

 **Write-ahead log (WAL)** - a redo log of an append-only file to which every B tree modification must be written before it can be applied to the pages of the tree itself, to prepare for crash recovery.